tasks/docs/docs/about.md

 ---
-id: what_is_astrid
+id: about
-title: Who is Astrid?
+title: Welcome
+slug: /
 ---

 Astrid [[Wikipedia](https://en.wikipedia.org/wiki/Astrid_(application))] was a popular cross-platform productivity service.
 In 2013 Yahoo purchased Astrid, later announcing that the service would be discontinued.